-The Management demands from all staff members to perform their duties with honesty and integrity, to comply with the internal regulations and service instructions and generally to be guided by the protection of the interests and all kinds of assets and resources of both the organization and those who have trusted it.
+Heads of Departments expect from all staff members to perform their duties with honesty and integrity, to comply with the internal regulations and service instructions and generally to be guided by the protection of the interests and all kinds of assets and resources of both the organization and those who have trusted it.

 Prevention and suppression of fraud should be a major concern for all staff members.
-In this context, the staff of the organization must be on constant alert and immediately inform the Directors and the Managers of any phenomenon that involves evidence or causes suspicion of fraud, which falls into their perception.
+In this context, the staff of the organization must be on constant alert and immediately inform the Heads of Departments of any phenomenon that involves evidence or causes suspicion of fraud, which falls into their perception.